ArminKleinert/NeonLyra/core_functions.md

     (mapcar list '(1 2 3) '(4 5 6) '(7 8 9)) ;=> ((1 4 7) (2 5 8) (3 6 9))
     (mapcar + '(1 2 3) '(4 5 6) '(7 8 9)) ;=> (12 15 18)
     (mapcar + '(1 2 3) '(4 5) '(7 8 9)) ;=> (12 15 12)
-  Required: v-zip-with to work correctly with all inputs.
+  Required: any?, empty?, first, rest to work correctly with all inputs.
 ```
 ### Function: `mapcat`
 ```